radiocosmology/alpenhorn/demo/demo-script.md

 ```
 docker compose stop
 ```
 This will stop all running containers.
-To restar the demo, run the appropriate `docker compose up` commands.
+To restart the demo, run the appropriate `docker compose up` commands.
 Stopping the demo does not delete the containers or volumes containing the database and the storage node data.

 If you want to also remove the demo containers:
 ```